kcajj/recombinant_population_analysis/README.md

 - The two ancestral species have to be fairly similar, allowing homologous recombination.
 - Only homologous recombination is detected

+The pipeline follows the following schematic workflow:

+The two references corresponding to the ancestral phages are combined in a hybrid reference.
+This reference can be used to align the reads of the recombinant population with minimap2.
+For each read, the obtained alignment is approximated as being the MSA of the 2 references + the recombinant read.
+From the MSA the evidences of the read belonging to ancestral sequence 1 or 2 are extracted and feeded to the HMM model.
+To have more details on the HMM model see [here](documentation/hmm.md)

 # Configuration

 You can run the pipeline by properly setting up the [run_config.yml](/run_config.yml) file and by creating a folder with the input data.